manali-teke/My-Fitness-Tracker/Proj3/README.md

 Can you download dependencies using a dependency management tool or package manager? |	Yes |
 Do you have tests that can be run after your software has been built or deployed to show whether the build or deployment has been successful? |	Yes |
 Do you have an automated test suite for your software? | 	Yes |
-Do you have a framework to periodically (e.g. nightly) run your tests on the latest version of the source code? |	No |
+Do you have a framework to periodically (e.g. nightly) run your tests on the latest version of the source code? |	NA |
 Do you use continuous integration, automatically running tests whenever changes are made to your source code? |	Yes |
 Are your test results publicly visible? |	Yes |
-Are all manually-run tests documented? |	No |
+Are all manually-run tests documented? |	Yes |
-Does your project have resources (e.g. blog, Twitter, RSS feed, Facebook page, wiki, mailing list) that are regularly updated with information about your software? |	No |
+Does your project have resources (e.g. blog, Twitter, RSS feed, Facebook page, wiki, mailing list) that are regularly updated with information about your software? |	NA |
-Does your website state how many projects and users are associated with your project? |	NA | Do you provide success stories on your website? |	NA | Do you list your important partners and collaborators on your website? |	NA | Do you list your project's publications on your website or link to a resource where these are available?|	NA | Do you list third-party publications that refer to your software on your website or link to a resource where these are available? |	NA |
+Does your website state how many projects and users are associated with your project? |	No | Do you provide success stories on your website? |	Yes | Do you list your important partners and collaborators on your website? |	NA | Do you list your project's publications on your website or link to a resource where these are available?|	NA | Do you list third-party publications that refer to your software on your website or link to a resource where these are available? |	NA |